mark-watson/Java-AI-Book/manuscript/kgn.md

 The example application works by first having the user enter names of people and companies.
 Using libraries written in two previous chapters, we find entities in the user's input text, and generate SPARQL queries to DBPedia to find information about the entities and relationships between them.

-Here is the console output for the example query *"Bill Gates, Melinda Gates and Steve Jobs at Apple Computer, IBM and Microsoft"* (with some output removed for brevity):
+We will start with looking at sample output so you have some understanding on what this implementation of KGN will and will not do.
+Here is the console output for the example query *"Bill Gates, Melinda Gates and Steve Jobs at Apple Computer, IBM and Microsoft"* (with some output removed for brevity).
+As you remember from the chapter *Semantic Web*, SPAQRL query results are expressed in class **QueryResult** that contains the variables (labelled as **vars**) in a query and a list of rows (one query result per row).
+Starting at line 117 in the following listing we see discovered relationships between entities in the input query.

 {linenos=on}
 ~~~~~~~~